awsdocs/aws-systems-manager-user-guide/doc_source/create-baseline-console-windows.md

 You can include Windows Service Pack installations in your approval rules by including `ServicePacks` or by choosing `All` in your **Classification** list\.
 For an example, see [Walkthrough: Create a patch baseline for installing Windows Service Packs \(console\)](service-pack-patch-walkthrough.md)\.
    + **Severity**: The severity value of patches the rule is to apply to, such as `Critical`\.
 The default selection is `All`\.
    + **Auto\-approval**: The method for selecting patches for automatic approval\.
-     + **Approve patches after a specified number of days**: The number of days for Patch Manager to wait after a patch is released before a patch is automatically approved\.
+     + **Approve patches after a specified number of days**: The number of days for Patch Manager to wait after a patch is released or updated before a patch is automatically approved\.
 You can enter any integer from zero \(0\) to 360\.
 For most scenarios, we recommend waiting no more than 100 days\.
-     + **Approve patches released up to a specific date**: The patch release date for which Patch Manager automatically applies all patches released on or before that date\.
-For example, if you specify July 7, 2020, no patches released on or after July 8, 2020, are installed automatically\.
+     + **Approve patches released up to a specific date**: The patch release date for which Patch Manager automatically applies all patches released or updated on or before that date\.
+For example, if you specify July 7, 2020, no patches released or last updated on or after July 8, 2020, are installed automatically\.
    + \(Optional\) **Compliance reporting**: The severity level you want to assign to patches approved by the baseline, such as `High`\.
 **Note**
 If an approved patch is reported as missing, the option you choose in **Compliance reporting**, such as `Critical` or `Medium`, determines the severity of the compliance violation\.